-Leveraging data gravity
+Using data gravity

 The data gravity of z/OS is a significant advantage for organizations deploying applications, including machine learning models, within the mainframe environment.
 It reduces data movement, enhances data access and performance, simplifies integration with existing infrastructure, strengthens data security and compliance, and promotes effective data governance.
-Leveraging z/OS data gravity allows organizations to harness the full potential of their transactional data and derive valuable insights within a trusted and centralized ecosystem.
+By z/OS data gravity, organizations can harness the full potential of their transactional data and derive valuable insights within a trusted and centralized configuration.

-Exploiting existing mainframe data hubs for Al model deployment
+Using existing mainframe data hubs for AI model deployment

-Exploiting existing mainframe data hubs for AI model deployment is a strategic approach that harnesses the power of machine learning within the mainframe environment.
-The mainframe has long been a cornerstone of enterprise computing, serving as a robust and reliable platform for critical business applications.
-With the advent of AI and machine learning, organizations are seeking ways to leverage their mainframe data and infrastructure to derive valuable insights and make data-driven decisions.
+Using existing mainframe data hubs for AI model deployment is a strategic approach that harnesses the power of machine learning within the mainframe environment.
+The mainframe is a cornerstone of enterprise computing, serving as a robust and reliable platform for critical business applications.
+With the advent of AI and machine learning, organizations are seeking ways to take advantage of their mainframe data and infrastructure to derive valuable insights and make data-driven decisions.

-The following list describes the key features for exploiting existing mainframe data hubs:
+The following list describes the key features for using existing mainframe data hubs:

-► Data integration and data governance and compliance
+Data integration and data governance and compliance

-Mainframe data hubs are typically integrated with various applications, databases, and legacy systems.
-By utilizing these existing integrations, organizations can seamlessly access and integrate data into AI workflows without the need for extensive data transformations or migrations.
+Mainframe data hubs are typically integrated with various applications, databases, and traditional systems.
+By using these existing integrations, organizations can seamlessly access and integrate data into AI workflows without the need for extensive data transformations or migrations.

 Mainframe systems are also known for their robust data governance and compliance capabilities.
-By deploying AI models within the mainframe environment, organizations can leverage existing data governance frameworks, access controls, and auditing mechanisms.
+By deploying AI models within the mainframe environment, organizations can use existing data governance frameworks, access controls, and auditing mechanisms.
 This ensures that AI models adhere to regulatory requirements and privacy standards.
-Leveraging trusted data governance practices within mainframe data hubs provides organizations with the confidence that their AI deployments are compliant, secure, and aligned with existing governance policies.
+The trusted data governance practices within mainframe data hubs provide organizations with the confidence that their AI deployments are compliant, secure, and aligned with existing governance policies.